jkenney0501/dbt_superstore_dim_model/README.md

 Objective: Create a new data workflow from a dara dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high level metrics associated to this data.

-Note: this is not meant to be a tutorial but moreso a walk through of high level items that are completed as an example of a process used for a standard dbt job.
+Note: I get asked a lot about what does a dbt developer do(mostly) and while this is not meant to be a tutorial but more so a simple walk through of high level items that are completed as an example of a process used for a standard dbt job.
 It may be a little messy right now but it'll get cleaned up!
 It's more of a check list of basic items I use a lot.

-## Overview
+## Project Overview

-This project mimics some modern day DataMart development and is an example of a star schema is created from the Tableau Superstore data.
+This project mimics some modern day DataMart development that I typically do as a consultant (this is psuedo data but a similar process) and is an example of a star schema is created from the Tableau Superstore data.
 The dataset is cleaned beforehand since this was not the point of the exercise but rather to model and transform data as we would in a DataMart as a demonstration for a standard job that a client may choose to employ.

 The process itself emulates a production type ELT where a batch is loaded to Snowflake external stage and from there dbt takes over and transforms the data in three layers to create a star schema using Kimball architecture while utilizing some dbt best practices such as CI/CD pipelines, testing, using macros, documentation and modularity.